FAQ: Prepare for Your Cruise

 When you check-in for your cruise, you’ll receive a Cruise Card (a personal identification card).
 The Cruise Card is used to access your personal shipboard account to which all purchases are charged.

 An itemized statement will be delivered to your stateroom prior to disembarkation.
 By providing your credit card in advance, you are automatically registered for Express Check-Out.
-There is no need to visit the Guest Services/Purser's Desk to settle your account.
-We accept U.S., Canadian, British and Euro currencies, and traveler's checks.
+There is no need to visit the Guest Services Desk to settle your account.
+We accept U.S., Canadian, British and Euro currencies, and USD traveler's checks.
 American Express/Optima®, Diners Club/Carte Blanche®, Discover® Network, the JCB Card®, MasterCard® and Visa® are also accepted.
-Those paying by traveler's checks or cash will be required to leave a cash deposit with the Purser's staff at the beginning of the cruise.
+Those paying by traveler's checks or cash will be required to leave a cash deposit with the Guest Services staff at the beginning of the cruise.

-Charges for obtaining chips and tokens in the casino are limited to $1,500 USD per day, up to a total limit of $15,000 USD per person, per cruise and are only available if you have pre-registered a credit card with the Guest Service/Purser's Desk for Express Check-Out.
+Charges for obtaining chips and tokens in the casino are limited to $3,000 USD per day, up to a total limit of $21,000 USD per person, per cruise and are only available if you have pre-registered a credit card with the Guest Service Desk for Express Check-Out.

 Guests requiring extensions to daily or cruises limits should contact our Casino Department on 1-888-772-6697 prior to cruising for further details.
-Information and application forms for a casino credit line can be found at www.oceanplayersclub.com under 'VIP Services'.
+Information and application forms for a casino credit line can be found at Ocean Players Club website under 'VIP Services'.

-The minimum age for gambling onboard is 21* years old.
+The minimum age for gambling on board is 18* years old.

 Additional fees up to the full cost of the ticket may be assessed for changes to air tickets or air reservations.
 Please review our Passage Contract for full details.

 Guests undergoing dialysis should be aware that our ships’ medical facilities are similar to those of an urgent care center.
-We do not have available specialists or specialized facilities.
+While we do have trained medical professionals on board, they are not equipped to provide specialized care for dialysis patients.
 Should an emergency situation arise during the course of your cruise, it is recommended that you be prepared to provide a complete list of medical conditions, medications, and allergies to the medical center.

 Although we strongly recommend against undertaking the risks involved, Princess Cruises will allow a guest requiring peritoneal or hemodialysis to travel on our ships at the guest’s own risk.
 It is recommended that a guest requiring dialysis consults with his or her nephrologist prior to making travel arrangements.
 You should be stable on your dialysis treatments for a period of at least 12 months prior to sailing.